BendayLang/pg_sdl/README.md

 # Name

-A GUI librairy kit built on top of sdl2, in rust.
+A GUI librairy / Widget toolkit built on top of sdl2, in rust.
 Originally created for the Benday project.

 ## Usage